czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

     - 1958: AI Laboratory is founded at MIT and used to make significant contributions to the theory/practice of AI
     - 1960: The Perceptron is demonstrated by Rosenblatt as the first learning machine
       - Rosenblatt recognized the importance of the machine learning principle for future Perceptron algorithms that could be supported on larger/faster computers
-    - 1979: the MYCIN Expert System for medical diagnosis was developed by a group of researchers at Sandord University
+    - 1979: the MYCIN Expert System for medical diagnosis was developed by a group of researchers at Stanford University
       - Used embedded expert knowledge to identify the bacteria that was causing serious infections and to recommend appropriate antibiotics
     - 1987: Speech recognition systems and speech generation systems were developed
       - Important in providing non-technical users with natural inputs to artificially intelligent systems